 One question to ask yourself is, "Why am I sending my son/daughter to preschool?"
 You could also ask yourself, "What are my goals for my child at preschool?"

-My answer is usually related to wanting my child to work on social skills and problem solving skills and get some "real time" experience.
+My answer is usually related to wanting my child to work on social skills and problem solving skills and get some "real time" experience with other kids and adults.
 I also want her to practice some independent skills and learn to follow directions from someone besides me and my husband!

 When you are trying to decide on a preschool, it is important to know your goals so that you can find a preschool that can help meet your child's needs and yours!